By Terry Arnold

 Homeowner Associations establish the rules, like it or not

 HOA’s come with rules, mostly good ones.
-These rules dictate many trivial as well as important standards, such as how tall your grass can be, what kind of landscaping you can plant, where cars, RVs and golf carts can be parked, what lawn ornaments can be seen from the street, what flags can fly and be seen, and even where pets can be walked to do their business.
+The members of the HOA are elected, sometimes with the help of a California HOA election inspector, and they work together to set these rules.
+The rules dictate many trivial as well as important standards, such as how tall your grass can be, what kind of landscaping you can plant, where cars, RVs and golf carts can be parked, what lawn ornaments can be seen from the street, what flags can fly and be seen, and even where pets can be walked to do their business.
 Any house additions or exterior changes require approval by the board before construction can begin.

 If the resident violates a rule and not corrected, the HOA can and no doubt will place a lien against the home.
 The owner has no recourse but to correct the violation if they ever want to sell the property.